The Five Tenets of Health

 Some questions to ask ourselves related to activity:

 1. Am I getting enough or too much physical, mental or spiritual activity, or movement in my life?
-Can I listen honestly to my innermost essence and hear what kind and intensity of activity is needed at any given time–whether that is for less, more or none?
+Can I listen honestly to my innermost essence and hear what kind and intensity of activity is required at any given time–whether that is for less, more or none?
 Am I willing to act accordingly?

 2. One of the foundations of health is a healthy daily routine.
 Am I getting what I need from my daily routine?
 Is there something I could add to or subtract from it that I feel would support balance?
 Is there something that is working surprisingly well?